"Gold Recovery for Dummies?"

 June 25, 2013

-You can't simply say "tell me how to do an appendectomy the safe and productive way", and expect an easy to understand answer.
-Painting a fence can be made simple; complex chemistry can't.
+Complex chemistry can't be made simple.
 If you don't learn the relevant chemistry it will remain techo-babble.
-You have only 3 choices: stop, live dangerously, or commit yourself to studying and learning the subject.
-My choice for myself was stop.
-Good luck.
+You really have but 3 choices: stop, live dangerously, or commit yourself to studying & learning the subject.
+Best.